AER-RC/CLBLM/README.md

 ## Required input files for CLBLM <a name="clblmin"></a>
 1. `scenes.nc`: NetCDF file containing profile information (ex. temperature, pressure, molecular amounts, etc.) required to run CLBLM.

+In scenes.nc, XS molecules are treated the same as every other molecule (unlike LBLRM which specifies XS molecules separately).
+In scenes.nc, the "molecules" attribute lists all molecules (regular and XS) in the scene, and the numMol dimension gives the total number of molecules (regular and XS).
+The molDensities variables [numMol, numPrflLev] then gives the molecular concentration on levels for all molecules (regular and XS).

 2. `clblm_config.json`: JSON control file with model run parameters (ex. requested output, spectral inverval, instrument functions, etc.)

 CLBLM does not have a limit for the spectral interval, unlike LBLRTM (runs must not exceed 2000 cm<sup>-1</sup>).